Grindell’s Hut

 A three-week residency at Grindell’s Hut located in the heart of the Vulkathunha – Gammon Ranges National Park in the Northern Flinders Ranges.

-Established more than 16 years ago, the vision for the residency program is to provide an environment of extraordinary natural beauty with historic significance for artists to pursue their practice while immersed in an outback environment.
-The park forms part of the traditional country of the Adnyamathanha people and is rich with cultural significance.
-It is also a haven for many rare and endangered plants and animals.
+Established almost two decades ago, the vision for the residency program is to provide an environment of extraordinary natural beauty with historic significance for artists to pursue their practice while immersed in an outback environment.

 Key Dates